developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 ABOVE NOTE REPLICATED ON SETTINGS PAGE
 -->

-* **Devices running Android L and higher retain the "Recent Apps" list after device reboot**, posing a potential security risk.
-EHS 2.7 (and higher) disables the Recent Apps button on <u>Nougat devices only</u> to help address this risk.
+* **Some devices retain the "Recent Apps" list after device reboot**, posing a potential security risk.
+EHS disables the Recent Apps button on <u>Nougat (and higher) devices</u> to help address this risk.
 For all devices, the list can be cleared using [App Manager](/mx/appmgr) through Zebra EMDK, StageNow or a third-party MDM system.
-For more information, see [Security Notes](../features#securitynotes) in the Advanced Features section.
+For more information, see [Security Notes](../features#securitynotes) in the Special Features section.

 * **[Kiosk Mode](../features#kioskmode) should not be used with Screen Pinning**, a feature in Android L and higher that works in a similar way.